DJ’S STORY (told by his mom, Thelma)

 Our story is one of fear, devastation, frustration, hope and celebration.
 The following is a synopsis of DJ’s story.

-On 12/29/03, DJ entered the hospital for an over night EEG He had more than 50 seizures while there, including eye flutters, stares, and head drops.
+On December 29th DJ entered the hospital for an overnight EEG.
+He had more than 50 seizures while there, including eye flutters, stares, and head drops.
 The doctors decided Tegretol was the wrong type of medication for DJ and prescribed Topamax.

-The first dose of Topamax was given at 6:00 p.m. on 12/29/03.
+The first dose of Topamax was given at 6:00 p.m. on December 29th.
 By midnight, DJ did not know who I was; in fact he was terrified of me.
-DJ, a once very social little boy, became terrified of his own brother, and all little kids.
-He had been completely potty trained, but by February, 2004, was wearing diapers again.
+A once very social little boy, he became terrified of his own brother, and all little kids.
+He had been completely potty trained but by February 2004 he was wearing diapers again.
 DJ became psychotic and had hallucinations.
-He would run around the house screaming, flipping on and off light switches, standing in front of the TV touching various objects to the screen, etc. He would even become violent, scratching at my face, out of terror whenever he felt a seizure coming on.
+He would run around the house screaming, flipping on and off light switches, standing in front of the TV touching various objects to the screen, etc. He would even become violent, scratching at my face out of terror whenever he felt a seizure coming on.
 He now needed to wear a helmet to protect his head from his frequent falls.
 His seizures continued in spite of an ever increasing dose of Topamax.
 I stayed locked in my bedroom with DJ to keep him safe.
-He was tested by our school system and was found to have regressed to be the developmental age of an 18 month old.
+He was tested by our school system and was found to have regressed to the developmental age of an 18 month old.

 Needless to say, as a family, we were devastated.
 My husband and I had read about the Ketogenic diet.
 We believed this diet was a treatment option for DJ.
-We were hopeful it would control his seizures, but not have the horrendous side effects of the drugs.
+We were hopeful it would control his seizures without the horrendous side effects of the drugs.

-On 5/24/04, DJ entered Children’s Hospital in Columbus, Ohio to start on the ketogenic diet.
-By 6/02/04, he was seizure free!
+On May 24th DJ entered the Children’s Hospital in Columbus, Ohio to start the ketogenic diet.
+By July 2nd he was seizure free!
 The peg tube has been a real blessing as it allows me to give DJ most of the fat in his diet (I use olive oil) directly through the tube, along with his medicine.

 Although epilepsy is a part of our family, it no longer controls us.
 Now, each day is a celebration!